sillyhatday/IN-12-NIXIE-CLOCK/README.md

 This clock was designed with the idea of using IN-12 Nixie Tubes as its display.
 The design was intended to look similar to something from the 1960s with a cyberpunk style.
 I'm not sure I have managed this or not.
 I think it is more art deco style.

+This did not work out and I went for something that took inspo from the 1950s.
+I'd say more Fallout than cyberpunk.
+Maybe American diner or 50's American car.
+I like it.

 The design is to be modular and 3D printing or machining friendly.
 The final build I would like making from aluminium or stainless steel.

 ---